 What is a Lien?

 Auto loans are based on individual credit scores when going through a lending institution.
-Any vehicle that is used as a trade-in when purchasing a new vehicle does not offer as a lien against the loan.
-Vehicle titles contain the names and addresses of lienholders, which can be private individuals or financial institutions including credit unions.
+If you trade in a vehicle that money is used as a down payment, and is not collateral against the lien.
+Vehicle titles contain the names and addresses of lienholders, which can be private individuals or financial institutions, including credit unions.

-Your lienholder has the right to repossess the motor vehicle if you stop making your auto loan payments.
+Your lienholder has a security interest in your car, which means they have the right to repossess the motor vehicle if you stop making your auto loan payments.
 Once you make the final payment on your auto loan, you have a right to obtain a lien release from the lienholder.
 When you get a lien released, the release allows you to obtain a clear title from the DMV.

 Once your car loan is paid in full, notify your insurance company of the change of ownership.
 Not only does your insurance company need to be informed of the change of title, but becoming the sole owner of the vehicle could save you money on your automotive insurance.